What are zoning laws and how do they work?

 Today, zoning ordinances play a major role in all sorts of property usage.
 They help protect natural and historical resources.
 They can even improve the view from your front window by preserving access to natural light and privacy.

-However, not all zoning laws are equal.
-For example, some residential zones may block the construction of polluting factories for miles around.
+Not all zoning laws are equal.
+Some residential zones may block the construction of polluting factories for miles around.
 Others may allow them just across the street.
 Be smart and stay ahead of the curve by researching the regulations in your area.

 See what you qualify for